+We process official financial aid offers upon receipt of the first admissions deposit.
 Most students can expect to receive official notification of financial aid status within two to three weeks after submitting the first seat deposit.
-We may require additional information from you in order to complete your financial aid file which can delay your official financial aid award, so please respond to requests for additional information in a timely manner.
+We may require additional information from you in order to complete your financial aid file which can delay your official financial aid offer, so please respond to requests for additional information in a timely manner.

-If you would like to receive a preliminary financial aid award package before submitting your seat deposit, please contact the Law School Financial Aid Office and request a Preliminary Financial Aid Award letter.
-Preliminary Financial Aid Award letters can only be done for students who have completed their FAFSA.
+If you would like to receive a preliminary financial aid package before submitting your seat deposit, please contact the Law School Financial Aid Office and request a Preliminary Financial Aid Offer letter.

 Yes.
 The seat deposit is required from all admitted students to confirm your intention to attend Temple Law School and hold your place in the incoming class.
 Your scholarship can not be used to pay the seat deposits.

 The Admissions Committee considers all admitted students for merit-based scholarships at the time of their admission to the law school and merit-based scholarship awards are mailed with the admission letter.
 No application is required to be considered for an admissions merit scholarship.

 Information on scholarships, including those which require a separate application, is available by clicking here.
 Students who have a commitment to working in the public interest may apply for the Rubin-Presser Social Justice Fellowship.

 In addition to these admissions scholarships, the law school awards numerous scholarships to students during the academic year.
 Many of the scholarships require that students meet specific criteria such as academic performance, specific organization membership, areas of interest, state of residence, or financial need.
 Most of the scholarships do not require a separate application.